AllThingsSmitty/css-protips/README.md

 }
 ```

-In this example, all elements in the flow of the document that proceed other elements will receive `margin-top: 1.5em`.
+In this example, all elements in the flow of the document that precede other elements will receive `margin-top: 1.5em`.

 For more on the "lobotomized owl" selector, read [Heydon Pickering's post](http://alistapart.com/article/axiomatic-css-and-lobotomized-owls) on *A List Apart*.